siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 202 Nested Transport and Hyperbolic Composition.md

 - double curl organizes source-free transport locally
 - repeated double curl changes field structure
-- nested transport composes moving frames that preserve the same transport cone
+- nested transport composes moving frames that preserve the same local transport cone
 - preserving that cone forces hyperbolic composition

 The train-and-passenger image is therefore valid, but only at the kinematic level.
 One transport process may be nested inside another.
-The resulting composition is hyperbolic because the same invariant transport speed $k$ is preserved at each level.
+The resulting composition is hyperbolic because the same local transport speed $k$ is preserved at each level.